bjcosta/landscaping/README.md

 # Bees
 Honey/Native
-TODO Will see if possible for native, might be a bit cold for them but less space required (but no honey really this far south), honey bees more difficult ok with that but need singificant space for flight path I dont think I have.
-Also both locations are difficult for us t find ideal spots.
-Wants early morning sun, not overheat in midday
+TODO Will see if possible for native, might be a bit cold for them but less space required (but no honey really this far south), honey bees more difficult as they need singificant space for flight path I dont think I have.
+Also both need positions with early morning sun and shelter from midday heat in summer.
+Under a tree on western side is best

 # Aquaponics

 This is something I am super interested in.
 I will plan to try it in my garden unless the upkeep becomes too much.
+Lots of info to post here
 TODO

 ## Radio flow filter cleaning/fertalizer